QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 The deletion of configuration data is flagged by declaring the metadata object called "operation-tag" with a value "delete".
-If some node instance defined in the configuration template is intended to be deleted in the configuration explicitly by the client or by new templates, the metadata object is added to that specific node.
+If some node instance defined in the configuration template is intended to be deleted in the configuration explicitly by the client or by new templates, the "operation-tag" metadata annotation is added to that specific node.
 Servers MUST ignore this metadata if the configuration identified currently does not exist in the configuration template.